A Deep Learning Framework for Generation and Analysis of Driving Scenario Trajectories: Driving Scenario Data Source

 \subsection{Scenario Extraction}

-The objects' trajectories are extracted from the raw data (sensor measurements) and fused sensor data.
+The objects' trajectories are extracted from the raw data (sensor measurements) and fused sensor data, which are mounted on the ego car.
+Thus, the reference/coordinate system is the ego car.
+Since it is a moving reference, then all the measured signals (i.e., the position of the surrounding cars/objects) are relative with respect to the ego car.
 These trajectories can vary in length from 1 second up to 1 hour.
 The length depends on how long the object is tracked by the ego-vehicle in the field of view (FoV).
 The specific scenarios of high interest are cut-ins.
 There are many different definitions of what constitutes a cut-in.
 We define them as vehicles that approach the ego vehicle from the left lane and then overtake the ego vehicle by switching to its lane.
 Therefore, the cut-ins vary in aggressiveness.
 More specifically, our definition of a cut-in also requires the vehicle to stay in front of the ego vehicle for at least 2 seconds.
 An example of the extracted trajectory is illustrated in Fig. \ref{fig:traj-example}.
-Note that plotting trajectories as a line as shown in Fig. \ref{fig:traj-example:latlog} has the disadvantage of `eliminating' the time component as compared to Fig. \ref{fig:traj-example:latlogt}.
-However, we find this way more clear as otherwise it becomes extremely cluttered when multiple trajectories overlap.
+Note that plotting trajectories as a line as shown in Fig. \ref{fig:traj-example:latlog} has the disadvantage of \emph{eliminating} the time component as compared to Fig. \ref{fig:traj-example:latlogt}.
+However, we find this way more expressive, as otherwise, it becomes extremely cluttered when multiple trajectories overlap.